Crashing Hollywood (1931 film)

-Crashing Hollywood is a 1931 American Pre-Code short comedy film directed by Fatty Arbuckle.
+Crashing Hollywood is a 1931 American pre-Code short comedy film directed by Fatty Arbuckle.
+The film is a sequel to Three Hollywood Girls (1930).

 Plot

 A farm girl visits her cousin, an out-of-work actress, in Hollywood.
 Men flock to the fresh-faced newcomer, including the head of a movie studio, whose house they borrow to throw a wild Hollywood party.